flc3v9/1600Final/motherboard.md

 This chipset will be different depending on the manufacturer of the motherboard/the intended CPU for the motherboard.
 The two main chipsets are Intel and AMD, and these chipsets are found on various other-party motherboards.
 As such, when building a PC, you must keep in mind what chipset your motherboard has and if it will be compatible with the CPU you want.
 Laptops have chipsets too, but they are predetermined by the type of laptop you are buying.

 ### Basic Input/Output System (BIOS)
-BIOS is the firmware that initalizes hardware upon start up/booting up.
+BIOS is the firmware that initializes  hardware upon startup/boot up.
 It is stored in a memory chip or flash memory on the motherboard.
 BIOS is essentially the connector between software and hardware as it checks that each hardware component is working up to spec and that it can work with the computer's software.
 Both laptops and PCs have BIOS as it is required to help the computer run properly.

 If you build a PC, you will want to check BIOS upon start up to ensure that all the components you attached run properly.
-If your BIOS does not run correctly, this can cause major problems with your computer or it can completely brick your computer.
+If your BIOS does not run correctly, this can result in major problems with your computer or a complete brick of your computer.

 ### Network Interface Controller (NIC)
 The NIC is a computer component that connects the computer to a network.
-Older computers required the NIC to be bought and installed/connected seperately, but most modern motherboards have NIC already installed on them.
+Older computers required the NIC to be bought and installed/connected separately, but most modern motherboards have NIC already installed on them.
 All computers require a NIC of some kind to be able to connect to the Internet.
 Most laptops and PCs will have a wireless NIC and a wired NIC that allows for both wireless (Wi-Fi) connections and wired (Ethernet) connections.
 When building a computer, you will want to make sure you have a NIC included in the motherboard, and that it is the type of NIC you want.
 Otherwise, you will have to add on the type of NIC you want to the motherboard.

 ### Sound Cards
 Sound cards are expansion cards that process audio input and output signals.
 For PCs, sound cards are not commonly included with the motherboard.
 There are some motherboards that do include sound cards, but it is suggested for PC builders to choose their own sound cars for their own needs.

-Sound cards *are* included in laptop motherboards or the audio controls are integrated in the motherboard in some other way.
+Sound cards *are* included in laptop motherboards, or the audio controls are integrated in the motherboard in some other way.
 Laptops do not need sound cards, and connecting one is often unnecessary.
 Instead of a sound card, you would want to connect a better speaker or microphone to your laptop's external bus connectors for better audio input/output.

 ### Peripheral Component Interconnect Express (PCIe)